Eleocraft/activate-linux/README.md

 # Activate-Linux

-A stupid little joke program for Wayland
+A stupid little joke program for Linux

 ![Fullscreen view, showing Activate-Linux on the corner](./resources/sample.png)
 ![Closeup view of Activate-Linux](./resources/closeup.png)